brightcove/videojs-vr/README.md

 excludeBrowsers
 ```

-and an array of strings that can be user agents, safari (for all versions of Safari) or ie (for all versions of IE <= 11):
+and an array of strings that can be user agents, mobile (for all mobile browsers), safari (for all versions of Safari) or ie (for all versions of IE <= 11):
 ```
 ['safari', 'ie', 'custom-user-agent-here']
 ```